paylogic/developer.paylogic.com/content/articles/pytest-bdd.rst

 Building context imperative style
 =================================

-You never know what is in your context and how did it get there Side effects are encapsulated inside methods and are not mentioned in the step name It is hard to break up the setup logic for the complicated data model hierarchy and reuse it.
+A global context object solves the problem of sharing state, but it does not provide any way for keywords to demand a certain situation.
+As the result, you never know what is in your context and how did it get there.
+Side effects are encapsulated inside methods and are not mentioned in the step name.
+It is hard to break up the setup logic for the complicated data model hierarchy and reuse it.

+The following example illustrates the problem of missing a contract on how context artifacts are stored:

 Given I have 2 books